Who owns MedAccess?

 What’s different about MedAccess?

-We are building on the pioneering work of organisations that include the Bill and Melinda Gates Foundation and the Clinton Health Access Initiative.
+We are building on the pioneering work of organisations that include the Bill & Melinda Gates Foundation and the Clinton Health Access Initiative.
 MedAccess is neither a philanthropy nor an NGO.
 We are a financially sustainable business reinvesting income to improve health outcomes.
 Providing financial guarantees is our only business, so we can work quickly, drawing on our team’s considerable experience.

 What regions do you focus on and why?